nodejs-projects-kenanhancer/nut-pipe/README.md

 # nut-pipe

-a very simple middleware pipeline builder.
 The aim of this package is wrapping any function with another function.

 You can even use nut-pipe to add middlewares to your AWS Lambda Function and Azure Function so check README for AWS Lambda Function or Azure Function usages.